exponea/exponea-android-sdk/Documentation/segmentation.md

   excerpt: Implement Real-Time Segments using the Android SDK
 ---

 The [Real-time segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) feature personalizes the product search, category and pathway results in real-time based on customer demographic and behavioral data.
-The feature combines Bloomreach Discovery’s extensive search algorithms and Bloomreach Engagement’s rich customer data to get the best of both worlds.
+The feature combines {user.search}’s extensive search algorithms and {user.mkg}’s rich customer data to get the best of both worlds.

-Refer to the [Discovery real-time segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) documentation for more details about this feature.
+Refer to the {user.search} [real-time segments](https://documentation.bloomreach.com/discovery/docs/real-time-customer-segments-for-discovery) documentation for more details about this feature.

 This page describes the integration steps required to retrieve any segmentation data changes assigned to the current customer.